aniket-mish/distributed-ml-system/README.md

         return 1e-5
 ```

-4. PrintLR prints the learning rate at the end of each epoch
+4. PrintLR prints the learning rate at the end of each epoch.

 ```python
 class PrintLR(tf.keras.callbacks.Callback):